 Salesforce will also build customer information reports to provide insights about your customers’ shopping behavior.
 It has its own personalization engine, Einstein, which uses that data to personalize the shopping experience and increase sales.

 - Beats by Dre

-Magento Commerce was purchased in 2018 by Adobe, for $1.68 billion.
+Adobe Commerce was purchased in 2018 by Adobe, for $1.68 billion.
 As a self-hosted platform, you have complete creative freedom, as long as you know what you’re doing with the code, or can hire people who do.

-Magento Enterprise Pricing
+Adobe Commerce Enterprise Pricing

-Magento licensing fees start at around $1,988 per month, and this does not include your hosting, domain name, or website development costs, which could cost hundreds of thousands of dollars, depending on your needs.
+Adobe Commerce licensing fees start at around $1,988 per month, and this does not include your hosting, domain name, or website development costs, which could cost hundreds of thousands of dollars, depending on your needs.

 - Integrations: The number of available third-party integrations is unmatched, which gives you comprehensive options for creative control.